 If you have questions or need information not provided on this page, email email@example.com.

 The National Center for Education Statistics (NCES) defines a nontraditional student by the following characteristics:

-- Delays enrollment (does not entering postsecondary education right after high school); attends part time;
+- Delays enrollment (does not enter postsecondary education right after high school);

 - Works full time (35 hours a week or more);

 - Is financially independent for purposes of determining eligibility for financial aid;